w9n/garden/docs/using-garden/hot-reload.md

         target: /app/bar
 ```

-Lastly, `hotReloadCommand` determines which command should be ran inside the container (when deployed with hot reloading enabled).
+Lastly, `hotReloadCommand` determines which command should be run inside the container (when deployed with hot reloading enabled).
 If no `hotReloadCommand` is specified, `command` is also used in hot reload mode.